On contact cosmetic surgery: Introduction

 \subsection{Acknowledgements}

 The authors thank B\"ulent Tosun for helpful conversations about his work with Tom Mark.
+We also thank the referee for many valuable comments that improved the paper, especially for suggesting the exploration of the different types of contact cosmetic surgeries and the diagrammatic approach to the contact Rolfsen twist.
 The first author was partially supported by National Science Foundation grant DMS-2203312 and the Georgia Institute of Technology Elaine M. Hubbard Distinguished Faculty Award.
 Some of this work was completed while the second author was an ESI Fellow in Vienna, Austria.
 Currently, the second author receives partial support from the Infosys Fellowship.